Liuyc05/Yolov10uno/README.md

 This is just an attempt.
 Both models have only run for 50 epochs, so their accuracy isn't good enough.
 If you want, you can simply run them using my template.
-Before start, please download Anaconda and use Anaconda Prompt. using Anaconda Prompt and create the new environment by input: conda create -n yolov10uno python=3.10 -y Then download cfg, data, default.yaml and uno datasets in the folders of the new environment.
+Before start, please download Anaconda and use Anaconda Prompt. using Anaconda Prompt and create the new environment and run it by input: conda create -n yolov10uno python=3.10 -y conda activate yolov10uno
+Then download cfg/, data/, default.yaml and uno datasets from roboflow in the new folders of the environment you created.
-Use pip to download the requirements in Requirements.txt and change the pathway in data/uno.yaml and default.yaml finally input the code of CMD code to run the train.
+Use pip to download the requirements in Requirements.txt and change the pathway in data/uno.yaml and default.yaml finally input the code of CMD code to run and train the models.